tonkatawe/SoftUni---Programming-Basic/README.md

 # SoftUni---Programming-Basic
-My all task, which I've solved in Programming Basic course
+My all task, which I've solved in Programming Basic with C#